JenniferPylko/openlore/cosmology/conduits/warble/solar-system/warble-d/radiance/nakatsukuni.md

 ## Religion

 The people of Nakatsukuni built tori'i across the islands where they worshipped various spirits, which were most commonly nature spirits.
 People from Nakatsukuni who moved to [Cogkane](cogkane/introduction.md) often joined the [Verdant Ascetics](../../../factions/verdant-ascetics.md).
+Unlike the Cogkane tendency to taxonomize spirits, the people of Nakatsukuni tended to name and worship individual spirits.